HOW WE SCORE TRADES

 EDGE CASES

-Unresolved draft picks score zero until the player enters the league.
+Unresolved picks score zero until the player enters the league.